The 4 most effective email templates to follow up on outstanding invoices

 [Sender’s first name]

-When your invoice is still only a few days overdue, your aim should be to ensure that you get a payment date agreed as soon as possible, rather than “nudging” your customer.
+Considering that not much time has passed since this payment became past due, your aim in sending these payment reminders should be to ensure that you get a payment date agreed upon as soon as possible, rather than “nudging” your customer.

-Remember that when an invoice payment is overdue, you are legally entitled to add interest and compensation for it.
+Remember that when invoice payment is overdue, you are legally entitled to add interest and compensation for it depending on how many weeks overdue that late payment becomes.
 If you choose to employ these rights for your business, make this clear to the customer in your overdue invoice reminder email.

 Subject: [Your company’s name] <> [invoice reference number]